-We remark that the critical three-band touching obtained by colliding the two TPs at the $A$ point shares certain similarities with the very recently discussed Euler topology of topological acoustic triple points by Ref.~\cite{Park:2021}.
-The notable difference is that in our case the Euler-point degeneracy requires fine-tuning of the model parameters, whereas Ref.~\cite{Park:2021} finds this to be a \emph{generic} feature of the acoustic in phonon branches.
+We remark that the critical three-band touching obtained by colliding the two TPs at the $A$ point shares certain similarities with the very recently discussed Euler topology of topological acoustic triple points by Ref.~\onlinecite{Park:2021}.
+The notable difference is that in our case the Euler-point degeneracy requires fine-tuning of the model parameters, whereas Ref.~\onlinecite{Park:2021} finds this to be a \emph{generic} feature of the acoustic phonon branches.

 Finally, we also comment on the blue NL segment.
 We can use the same three arguments to show that $\Eu=0$ in this case.
 For the argument via the linking, the relevant change is that now we need to consider bands $2$ and $3$, whose Berry phases along the green contour [cf.~\cref{fig:Li2NaN:EulerClass}(f)] are both vanishing.
 Therefore, $\Eu=0$ despite the linking of the rings (see \cref{Sec:Monopole:Euler} and \cref{App:NLBZ}).
 We arrive at the same conclusion by observing that the Wilson loop spectrum in \cref{fig:Li2NaN:EulerClass}(g) does not wind.
 Finally, in \cref{fig:Li2NaN:EulerClass}(h), we present the Euler curvature for the purple ellipsoid shown in \cref{fig:Li2NaN:EulerClass}(e).
 The Euler curvature turns out to be anti-symmetric with respect to reflection at $\theta=\pi/2$, such that integrating over the whole ellipsoid results again in $\Eu=0$.